Royal Festival Hall: Acoustics

 The Festival Hall was one of the first concert halls in the world to be built using the application of scientific principles, both theoretical and experimental.
 Hope Bagenal and his colleagues from the Building Research Station formed an integral part of the design team.
 The acoustic behaviour of the seats was measured and tested in a laboratory to enable more exacting design.
 Careful consideration of external noise problems was undertaken.

 Following the opening of the hall, there was some criticism of certain aspects of the acoustics.
 This was partially attributable to the fact that some of the original specifications for room surfaces determined by the acoustic consultants were ignored in the building process.
 A specific problem for performers was the difficulty of hearing each other on the platform.
 Both the angled 'blast' side walls and the plywood reflectors projected sound away from the stage.

 The general consensus was that the hall was 'too dry', not reverberant enough, particularly at low frequencies, and that the bass tone was weak.
 The definition was 'excellent' for chamber and modern music, but the hall was not as effective for music of the late Classical or Romantic period.
 Sir John Barbirolli commented, "Everything is sharp and clear and there is no impact, no fullness on the climaxes."

 Heating systems

-A ground source heat pump was used to heat the building in the winter and cool the building in the summer.
+A water source heat pump was used to heat the building in the winter and cool the building in the summer.
 Water was extracted from the River Thames below Hungerford Bridge using a centrifugal pump.
 Heat was extracted from the river water using a heat pump.
 The compressors were driven by two Rolls-Royce Merlin engines, adapted to run on town gas.
 It was highly successful, providing both heating and cooling for the Hall, but over-sized, and was sold off after the Festival of Britain.